sarahabell/sarahabell.me/_pages/about-sarah.md

 I have decorated this wheel thrown stoneware pot with coils of coloured polymer clay.

 I love to try out new methods of creating things.
-I shall do more of this!

 ![Polymer Pot](/images/Polymer-Pot.jpg)

 # My Kiln and I

-I have just opened the door of my kiln to see what lies inside.
+Opening the kiln.
+Always an exciting moment.

 Glaze firing temperature rises slowly to 1250º and takes a day to cool down again.

-Patience is required and disappointments are frequent!

 ![kiln and me](/images/My-Kiln-and-I.jpg)